jonnycoombes/chisel-decoders/README.md

 ### Create from a file

-Just crack open your file, wrap in a `Read` instance and then plug into a new instance of `CharStream`:
+Just crack open your file, wrap in a `Read` instance and then plug into a new instance of `Utf8Decoder`:

 ```rust
     let path = PathBuf::from("somefile.txt");